 Some people who want to take part in the study but are then included in the group who do not wear the Zio Patch may wonder about their chance of having an irregular heartbeat that is not detected.
 Overall, about 1 in 10 people over the age of 65 will develop atrial fibrillation over their lifetime.
 If you feel your pulse may be irregular or have any of the symptoms mentioned above you are still able to see your GP in just the same way you would do if you were not taking part in the study.
+The standard treatment used for atrial fibrillation carries some potential risks, irrespective of how the diagnosis has been made.
+The most common treatment is blood thinning medication to reduce the chances of blood clots causing strokes.
+Blood thinning medication is very effective at preventing strokes but also increases the risk of bleeding elsewhere in the body and so you and your GP would need to discuss this carefully before starting any treatment.
 How do I take part?